jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Thulgant.md

 RacialMods:
 Languages: Abyssal; telepathy 100 ft.
 SQ: demon hunter
+SpecialAbilities:
+  Ability Drain (Su): >
-SpecialAbilities: Ability Drain (Su) A thulgant's stingers each drain a different ability score on a hit.
+    A thulgant's stingers each drain a different ability score on a hit.
 One stinger drains 1d4 points of Strength, another drains 1d4 points of Dexterity, and the third drains 1d4 points of Charisma.
 Any sting's drain is negated by a DC 29 Fortitude save.
 The save DC is Constitution-based.
+  Demon Hunter (Ex): >
-Demon Hunter (Ex) A thulgant gains a +10 racial bonus on caster level checks to penetrate the spell resistance of any demon.
+    A thulgant gains a +10 racial bonus on caster level checks to penetrate the spell resistance of any demon.
 Its attacks are treated as cold iron and good against demons.
+  Horrific Appearance (Su): >
+    Creatures that succumb to a thulgant's horrific appearance are stunned for 1d4 rounds and take 1d6 points of Wisdom damage.
+  Savage Stingers (Ex): >
-Horrific Appearance (Su) Creatures that succumb to a thulgant's horrific appearance are stunned for 1d4 rounds and take 1d6 points of Wisdom damage.
-Savage Stingers (Ex) If a thulgant hits a single target with all three stings in the same round, it tears through the victim's body, dealing an extra 3d6+12 points of damage and draining an additional 2 ability points from all six of the victim's ability scores.
+    If a thulgant hits a single target with all three stings in the same round, it tears through the victim's body, dealing an extra 3d6+12 points of damage and draining an additional 2 ability points from all six of the victim's ability scores.
 A single DC 29 Fortitude save negates all of this additional ability drain.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: